jpoly1219/devblog/content/posts/json-processing-in-go-marshal-or-encode.md

 The takeaway point is that you shouldn't be worried about performance too much, until it becomes an issue.
 Instead, you should just pick a solution that is the easiest to use at the given time.
 If there is a byte slice to work with, use `Marshal` and `Unmarshal`.
 If there is an `io.Writer` or an `io.Reader`, use `Encode` and `Decode`.

 Thank you for reading!
 This turned out to be an interesting topic for me, and I wanted to run some experiments.
 Let me know down in the comments if you like these types of posts!
-You can read this post on Medium and my personal site as well.
+You can read this post on [Medium](https://medium.com/@jpoly1219/to-unmarshal-or-to-decode-json-processing-in-go-explained-e92fab5b648f) and [Dev.to](https://dev.to/jpoly1219/to-unmarshal-or-to-decode-json-processing-in-go-explained-5870) as well.